Download checklist | View also: Doing Business in Canada: 10 things that may surprise you

 - The Charter of the French Language mandates French as the official language of business and commerce in Quebec.
 In the workplace, all working documents must be available in French.
 If marketing materials are in French and another language, the French version must be displayed at least as predominantly as the other language (i.e. the "equal prominence" rule).
 Commercial advertising (i.e. signage, posters, and billboards), on the other hand, is subject to the "markedly predominant" rule.

-Canada is an attractive destination for franchisors expanding internationally—sales from franchised businesses account for one out of every five consumer dollars spent in Canada on goods and services and approximately $68 billion dollars in annual sales.
+Canada is an attractive destination for franchisors expanding internationally—sales from franchised businesses account for one out of every five consumer dollars spent in Canada on goods and services and contribute approximately $96 billion annually to the nation's Gross Domestic Product.
 However, franchisors must be aware of specific franchise laws currently in six Canadian provinces.

 - Alberta, Manitoba, New Brunswick, Ontario, British Columbia and Prince Edward Island have each enacted franchise legislation that aims to regulate the franchise marketplace and to protect both prospective and existing franchisees.